 Your rating: -none-

 Your opinion of this PAGE: [0 people like this page.]

 |Seasonal Raptor Closure from Moondance to After the Prick MORE INFO >>>|

 There is a granite spire in the Bugaboos named Snowpatch Spire

 that has a permanent snowfield on it.
 The Snowpatch rock route passes just left of the snow.
 According to Swain, this was the inspiration for this climb’s name, which has a bit of white rock that looks like snow.
 We didn't notice it, maybe you will.
 Based on the water marks on the wall, it looks like it can be wet after rain.
 Having now climbed both routes, I will say the one in the Bugaboos is more memorable.

 P1: Climb the corner and traverse right near a small mountain laurel below the pine tree with rappel tat and the ledge with a large block.
 It's your choice whether to go around right (easier, watch the rope drag) or through (harder, less drag).
 Continue up above the ledge past the second pine tree/rap station to a gear or tree belay at the GT ledge (140 ft.).
 5.5

-P2: Not really a pitch, more of a bushwhack up and left.
-Reposition the belay at the left end of a roof below a left-facing corner.
-(40 ft.)
+P2: Not really a pitch, more of a bushwhack.
+Scramble up over a curved pine tree then head 40 ft. left around some bushes to reposition the belay below a left-facing corner at the left end of a dark roof (40 ft.).
 5.1

 P3: Climb the corner, then up the face to a large overhang.
-Bypass the overhang to the left and head up to the top (80 ft.).
-5.5
+Bypass the overhang to the left (crux) and head to the top (80 ft.).
+5.5 PG

 Standard Gunks rack.
 You don't need big gear for P1.
 There are small cracks.